Sign up to receive an email when information about these events is updated!

 OFYC Biennial Advocacy Convening (Years when Oregon's legislature is in session)

 This conference is a follow-up to the Policy Conference and is a chance for youth to take their concrete recommendations straight to legislators.
 Youth spend two days solidifying their recommendations, learning about the legislative process and practicing talking points that support their recommendations.
 On the final day, youth go directly to the capitol to meet with legislators in small groups for a change to speak up and be heard.
-For details, contact Lisa McMahon of Our Children Oregon at 503-236-9754.
+For details, contact Our Children Oregon at 503-236-9754.

 OFYC's COVID-19 Foster Youth Resources